pantaluna/esp32-mjd-starter-kit/Projects/esp32_lorabee_using_pc_usbuart/README.md

 ## Running the Bash scripts.
 - Install Cygwin with the default settings.
 - Start a Cygwin terminal
 - Run `ls -l /dev` to identify the device id for the USB UART board.
-A typical name is /dev/ttyS15 Use this device id consequently in all Bash scripts.
+A typical name is `/dev/ttyS15`.
+Use this device ID consequently in all Bash scripts.
 - Copy-paste the commands from the various Bash scripts in the `bash_scripts` directory.

 ## Using a terminal emulator program
-I recommend RealTerm (https://realterm.i2cchip.com/).
-Don't forget to tick the boxes "CR" and "LF" in the tab "Send" so each command is suffixed with \r\n.
+I recommend QCOM V1.6 from Quectel or RealTerm (https://realterm.i2cchip.com/).
+Make sure to configure the terminal to send the characters CR "\r" and LF "\n" after each command.

 ## Notes
 - It can be useful to also run the project `my_lorabee_tx_using_lib` or `my_lorabee_tx_using_lib` simultaneously to see how they all interact.
 These projects respectively transmit/receive Lora data using an ESP32 development board + LoraBee board.